-Can You Have 2 VA Loans At the Same Time?
+Can You Have Two VA Loans At Once?
+YES!

 There is a myth that veterans can only use their eligibility once.
 That is simply not true.
 As long as the maximum entitlement is not exceeded, the VA does allow for having two VA Loans at the same time.
 The borrower still meet debt-to-income limits and disposable income requirements to qualify, so if they are going to rent out their current residence to offset their mortgage payment, they may need a two year rental history.

 First let’s explain the difference between entitlement and maximum loan amount.

 Each borrower using a VA Loan initially starts with an entitlement of $36,000.
 This is what the VA guarantees to the lender in case the borrower defaults on the loan.
 The VA's formula dictates whether or not all that entitlement is used with the initial loan, and thus, additional entitlement can be available.
 And even if the entitlement is $0 after the purchase of the first house, then the Veteran or active duty member can still use their second-tier entitlement, but there will be a standard minimum and maximum loan limits on what the borrower can use to buy that second house.

 Second-Tier entitlement is nice because for those people using it, it means they don't have to sell their property right off the bat when obtaining the second VA Loan.
 However, they still have to qualify for the VA Loan.
 While Second-Tier Entitlement is not widely used because of its complexity (plenty of lenders are not well versed in calculating it), it does not mean that interested borrowers should give up and look elsewhere for a different home loan.

 There are a lot of people that don't understand it or are misinformed, many lenders included.
 But there are a few out there, that know and understand second-tier entitlement and how to calculate it, and are comfortable working with it.